-• Deep Fill: Fill onsite is believed to be to be up to approximately 1.2m in depth at the south eastern corner of the lot (deepest part).
-Under AS2870 reactive fill greater than 0.4m in depth is classified 'P' and requires further engineering input.
+• Deep Fill: Fill onsite was determined to be approximately 1.2m in depth at the centre of the lot (borehole 1) and is believed to be to be up to approximately 1.5m in depth at the south eastern corner of the lot (deepest part).
+Under AS 2870 reactive fill greater than 0.4m in depth is classified 'P' and requires further engineering input.

-Please note: Due to the presence of cobble and boulders within the sub-surface AS3798 Clause 4.4 may be relevant to this site; "special consideration may be required for the following material, which, after compaction, contains large particles, which may lead to difficulties in the excavation of trenches for footing or services, driving of piles or drilling of piers (if this is necessary)".
+Please note: Due to the presence of cobble and boulders within the sub-surface AS 3798 section 4.4 may be relevant to this site; "special consideration may be required for the following material, which, after compaction, contains large particles, which may lead to difficulties in the excavation of trenches for footing or services, driving of piles or drilling of piers (if this is necessary)".